vyjith/multiple_websites/README.md

 # Description
 --------------------------------------------------

 This is a simple bash script that creates several websites, and I believe it will be extremely useful to you.
+If you need to host many websites on an one Amazon EC2 instance, you may use this script to accomplish it.

 ## Pre-Requestes (Packages Installation)
 --------------------------------------------------